Asha-Empire/Game-Story/README.md

 #### 2770...

-Two years later, in 2770, the **Quantum Particle Network (QPN)** was invented and communication between star systems was easy.
+In 2770, the **Quantum Particle Network (QPN)** was invented and communication between star systems was easy.
 Scientists tried to send a message to the solar system, but it didn't help, they probably thought that this technology had not been invented in the solar system yet.

 #### 2811...